Diana Kelly Levey

 1. Educate yourself on the ins and outs of freelancing.

-When you want to learn how to become a freelance writer and how to become a content writer that gets paid for writing, it’s helpful to have a variety of resources at your fingertips.
+When you want to learn how to become a freelance writer and how to become a content writer who gets paid for writing, it’s helpful to have a variety of resources at your fingertips.
 Read some of these freelance writing books I’ve found helpful when you’re getting started freelancing, listen to podcasts for freelancers whenever you’re away from your computer and have downtime, and read the magazines and websites you plan to pitch an article idea to before you send a pitch!
 These are some of the top ways succefful freelancers

 2. Decide what type of writing you want to do as a content writer.